mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 Most valuable users to the websites as they made the most contributions, most accurate tags given by user compared to the tags given by the website using machine learning model

+#### More details about the project are available in each folder readme file

 ## Replication :

 #### Prerequisites (things you will need to have before):